Conor-McGavern/TheName/pages/essay-02.md

 # A Nuclear World

-## The End of a Segregated Force and then Conscription
+# The End of a Segregated Force

 The victories African Americans brought home were tremendous.
 At the start of the war the military mirrored society and followed a tradition of a segregated force.
 By the end they had proven themselves to President Truman with the Double V campaign  to have the armed forces desegregated which was the first shout of the Civil Rights Movement.
 They had proven themselves to their nation and to themselves.
 	The Army had been segregated since the War of 1812.
 During the Revolutionary War the Continental Army had been a mixed force on rare occasions, without any de facto segregation.
 Black people participated on both sides of the Revolutionary Conflict.
 After the United States gained independence it codified segregation as the law of the land and it extended into the Army.
 The only American War without any African Americans participation was the Mexican-American War.
 This was due to the controversy of the war expanding slavery  and the overt imperialism that came from the actions of the United States against another sovereign nation.